wtulloch/wtulloch.github.io/_posts/2017-12-22-documenting-angular.md

 ---
 layout: post
 title: "Compodoc - Documentation for Angular"
 date:   2017-12-22 18:22:52 +1100
 comments: true
-categories:Angular
+categories: Angular
 ---
 ## So sue me
 Okay so I am probably a bit a late to the party but just found this library for documenting Angular projects called [Compodoc](https://compodoc.github.io/compodoc/).